The Honey fungus (genus Armillaria) is a partially edible grouping of fungi that includes more than…

 Wood mushrooms are a popular delicacy in Northern Europe and the U.K, however, in North America, there have been some incidents linking their consumption with mild allergic reactions, making their hunting and consumption less common compared to other similar species such as button mushrooms.

-Where To Find Wood Mushrooms
+Where To Find Wood Mushrooms And When

 Wood mushrooms grow across the U.K., Northern Europe and North America.
 Just like their name suggests, they grow on the ground of woodland regions and particularly in the middle of both deciduous and coniferous forests.
-Their peak season starts from late August extending to mid-November, although they can occasionally be spotted in the spring months as well.

 Wood mushrooms are rarely spotted in large groups and you may find them typically in batches of 2-3 mushrooms scattered near trees or even alone.